impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

  - The 4th `"` would close out the 3rd one, meaning `")"` would be wrapped in a separate set of quotes.
  - Therefore, the `$1` in the middle would then be completely unwrapped.

-When I Google "nested double-quotes bash", the first result I get is [this StackOverflow post](https://web.archive.org/web/20220526033039/https://unix.stackexchange.com/questions/289574/nested-double-quotes-in-assignment-with-command-substitution){:target="_blank" rel="noopener"}:
+When I Google "nested double-quotes bash", the first result I get is [this StackOverflow post](https://web.archive.org/web/20220526033039/https://unix.stackexchange.com/questions/289574/nested-double-quotes-in-assignment-with-command-substitution){:target="_blank" rel="noopener" }:

 > Once one is inside `$(...)`, quoting starts all over from scratch.